NikhilGiri29/Makerspace--Motion-Capture-using-OpeenCV/readme.md

 - Snakes (Made in Pygame) control via detection of the direction in which the hand is pointing.
 - Online Multiplayer game (SmashKarts) control via detection of whether certain fingers are opened or closed.

+The entire project was very fun to do as I got to explore a lot of new concepts and learn lots of new things.
+Along with these, it was interesting to come up with my own solutions for various problems and debug the code.
+Though the image processing requires great hardware to work seamlessly it is a great alternative to standard gameplay and fun to interact with.